openwdl/wdl/versions/draft-3/SPEC.md

 No trailing newline characters should be included

+If the entire contents of the file can not be read for any reason, the calling task or workflow will be considered to have failed.
+Examples of failure include but are not limted to not having access to the file, resource limitations (e.g. memory) when reading the file, and implementation imposed file size limits.

 ## Float read_float(String|File)

 The `read_float()` function takes a file path which is expected to contain 1 line with 1 floating point number on it.
 This function returns that float.

+If the entire contents of the file can not be read for any reason, the calling task or workflow will be considered to have failed.
+Examples of failure include but are not limted to not having access to the file, resource limitations (e.g. memory) when reading the file, and implementation imposed file size limits.

 ## Boolean read_boolean(String|File)

 The `read_boolean()` function takes a file path which is expected to contain 1 line with 1 Boolean value (either "true" or "false" on it).
 This function returns that Boolean value.

+If the entire contents of the file can not be read for any reason, the calling task or workflow will be considered to have failed.
+Examples of failure include but are not limted to not having access to the file, resource limitations (e.g. memory) when reading the file, and implementation imposed file size limits.

 ## File write_lines(Array[String])